Seek and Solve Reasoning for Table Question Answering: Abstract

 \section{Abstract}

-Table-based Question Answering (TQA) involves answering questions based on tabular data.
-The complexity of table structures and question logic makes this task difficult even for Large Language Models (LLMs).
-This paper improves TQA performance by leveraging LLMs' reasoning capabilities.
-Inspired by how humans solve TQA tasks, we propose a Seek-and-Solve pipeline that instructs the LLM to first seek relevant information and then answer questions.
-The two stages are integrated at the reasoning level, and their Chain of Thought (CoT) paths are integrated into a coherent Seek-and-Solve CoT (SS-CoT).
-Furthermore, we present a compact single-stage TQA-solving prompt distilled from the pipeline.
-Experiments demonstrate that under In-Context Learning settings, using samples with SS-CoT paths as demonstrations, the TQA-solving prompt can effectively guide the LLM to solve complex TQA tasks, resulting in improved performance and reliability.
-Our results highlight the importance of properly eliciting LLMs' reasoning capabilities in solving complex TQA tasks.
+The complexities of table structures and question logic make table-based question answering (TQA) tasks challenging for Large Language Models (LLMs), often requiring task simplification before solving.
+This paper reveals that the reasoning process during task simplification may be more valuable than the simplified tasks themselves and aims to improve TQA performance by leveraging LLMs' reasoning capabilities.
+We propose a Seek-and-Solve pipeline that instructs the LLM to first seek relevant information and then answer questions, integrating these two stages at the reasoning level into a coherent Seek-and-Solve Chain of Thought (SS-CoT).
+Additionally, we distill a single-step TQA-solving prompt from this pipeline, using demonstrations with SS-CoT paths to guide the LLM in solving complex TQA tasks under In-Context Learning settings.
+Our experiments show that our approaches result in improved performance and reliability while being efficient.
+Our findings emphasize the importance of eliciting LLMs' reasoning capabilities to handle complex TQA tasks effectively.